Nevermind-s/Fast-Furious-Autonomous/README.md

 plt.plot((np.min(data['steering']), np.max(data['steering'])), (treshold, treshold))
 ```

-    [<matplotlib.lines.Line2D at 0x2104bdc2e48>]

 ![png](md_images/output_9_1.png)

 ### Data Cleaning
 Thus we decided to only keep 500 '0' values.
-This treshold results from testing differents value starting from 3500 and reducing, the feedback was the behaviour of our model in the simulator he tends to ignore some bends and not turning at the right time.
+This treshold results from testing differents value starting from 3500 and reducing, the feedback was the behaviour of our model in the simulator, it tends to ignore some bends and does not turn at the right time.

 ```python